-Elvio Cogno’s reputation in the Piedmont was established long before he purchased his own property in Novello almost twenty years ago.
+Elvio Cogno’s established his reputation in Piedmont long before he purchased his own property in Novello.
 His mark had been made at the renowned Marcarini estate in La Morra, bridging the theoretical gap between traditionalists and modernists in the region’s ongoing if slightly overdone viticultural controversy.